Learn your lines at your own tempo

 What Nemolines adds

 Pascal writes his columns by hand.
 Downey needed poster boards.
-Nemolines does the reduction instantly, on any script you paste, dictate or import, keeps the punctuation and line breaks that act as memory cues, and then adds the one thing paper can't: a tempo.
+Nemolines does the reduction instantly, on any script you paste, dictate or import, keeps the punctuation and line breaks that act as memory cues, and puts the letters on a steady pulse.
 That part is its own story, in the next read.

 Four coral pulse dots fading in strength on a charcoal ground.